fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/weekly-reflections.md

 # Weekly Learning Reflections

 ## Objectives
-These reflections are a personal reflection about what you've learned over the week---across a number of topics and a diverse set of readings.
+These reflections are a personal reflection about what you've learned over the week, and serve as a way of tying together different readings on a similar theme.

 ## Basics
-- ~600-800 words
-- Synthetic across the entire week
+- ~600 words (write more if you want, but less than that will look skimpy)
 - Free of typos and basic grammatical errors
-- Smooth, focused writing
+- Posted on the discussion board by MIDNIGHT on FRIDAYS (unless otherwise noted on the syllabus)

-## Questions to consider
+## What you need to do:
-In reflecting over the topics and readings for the week:
+There are two facets to these posts, so you should divide your post roughly in two halves.
+- For the first 300 words, address the question(s) on the syllabus for that Friday.
+- For the second 300 words, describe your own learning experience with the readings for the week.
+You might write about some combination of the following:
   - What ideas from the readings did you find most interesting?
 Why?
   - Conversely, what was least interesting to you?
 Why?
-- How do the different topics/readings complement or contradict each other?
   - What challenges did you encounter with the readings?
-- What kinds of questions did the readings raise for you?

 ## Reflect more than summarize
-I'm much more interested in reading about YOUR PERSONAL LEARNING EXPERIENCE than reading a summary of the readings.
-Of course in describing what you found most interesting or what you disagreed with you'll end up restating some ideas from some of the readings.
+For both parts of your reflection, I'm much more interested in reading about YOUR PERSONAL LEARNING EXPERIENCE than reading a summary of the readings.
+Of course in addressing the questions or describing what you found most interesting, you'll end up restating some ideas from some of the readings.
 That's important!
 But this exercise is NOT about just regurgitating the readings or identifying the "most" important points---everyone will learn something different from them.

-A good reflection of what you've learned shows the effort you've been putting into the readings; simply paraphrasing the readings one by one really doesn't show me anything or provide evidence of your effort to learn.
+---

 # Final Learning Reflection
-This is basically the same as the weekly reflections as described above, except it should be 1600 words long and cover the ENTIRE COURSE.
-You will make an argument for what letter grade you should get for the course and justify it by explaining what you've learned based on the effort you've put in.

-The goal here is to describe your learning experience and to provide specific examples of what you've learned throughout the course.
+This is basically the same as the weekly reflections as described above, except it should be 1200 words long and cover the ENTIRE COURSE.
+The one key difference is that you will will make an argument for what letter grade you should get for the course and justify it by explaining what you've learned based on the effort you've put in (as described above).
+So you want to describe your learning experience and to provide specific examples of what you've learned throughout the course.
 How has your perspective on diet and health changed?
 How is your understanding of expertise any different?

 To explain what you've learned is NOT THE SAME as summarizing or paraphrasing the syllabus.
 Illustrating how your thinking about the SLOs (Student Learning Objectives) has changed, or describing why you think the readings were ineffective, is much more personal and shows a much greater depth of learning than simply listing topics possibly can.